 Therapies using medication

-Treatments using medication are used to destroy cancer cells.
+The treatment plan may include medications to destroy cancer cells.
 Medication may be given through the bloodstream to reach cancer cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.
-This type of medication is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 The types of medications used for inflammatory breast cancer include: